NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             configuration from the "Restore Configuration" link at the resource definition page.

-            .. rubric:: How do I restore customization after the default configuration
-               restore?[\ `edit </index.php?title=FAQ&action=edit&section=46>`__\ ]
+- How do I restore customization after the default configuration restore?[\ `edit </index.php?title=FAQ&action=edit&section=46>`__\ ]
                :name: how-do-i-restore-customization-after-the-default-configuration-restoreedit